RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Abstract

 \section{Abstract}

-Unified information extraction (UIE) aims to complete all information extraction tasks using a single model or framework.
-While previous work has primarily focused on instruction-tuning large language models (LLMs) with constructed datasets, these methods require significant computational resources and struggle to generalize to unseen tasks.
-To address these limitations, we propose RUIE (\textbf{R}etrieval-based \textbf{U}nified \textbf{I}nformation \textbf{E}xtraction), a framework that leverages in-context learning to enable rapid generalization while reducing computational costs.
-The key challenge in RUIE is selecting the most beneficial demonstrations for LLMs to effectively handle diverse IE tasks.
-To achieve this, we integrate LLM preferences for ranking candidate demonstrations and design a keyword-enhanced reward model to capture fine-grained relationships between queries and demonstrations.
-We then train a bi-encoder retriever for UIE through contrastive learning and knowledge distillation.
-To the best of our knowledge, RUIE is the first trainable retrieval framework for UIE.
-Experimental results on 8 held-out datasets demonstrate RUIE's effectiveness in generalizing to unseen tasks, with average F1-score improvements of 19.22 and 3.13 compared to instruction-tuning methods and other retrievers, respectively.
-Further analysis confirms RUIE's adaptability to LLMs of varying sizes and the importance of its key components.
+Unified information extraction (UIE) aims to extract diverse structured information from unstructured text.
+While large language models (LLMs) have shown promise for UIE, they require significant computational resources and often struggle to generalize to unseen tasks.
+We propose RUIE (\textbf{R}etrieval-based \textbf{U}nified \textbf{I}nformation \textbf{E}xtraction), a framework that leverages in-context learning for efficient task generalization.
+RUIE introduces a novel demonstration selection mechanism combining LLM preferences with a keyword-enhanced reward model, and employs a bi-encoder retriever trained through contrastive learning and knowledge distillation.
+As the first trainable retrieval framework for UIE, RUIE serves as a universal plugin for various LLMs.
+Experimental results on eight held-out datasets demonstrate RUIE's effectiveness, with average F1-score improvements of 19.22 and 3.22 compared to instruction-tuning methods and other retrievers, respectively.